pedrofvgomes/feup-pfl/project2/README.md

 ## Conclusion

-This project allowed the integration between the theoretical knowledge acquired in the course and its practical application.During the implementation of the compiler and interpreter, we learned the importance of meticulous error analysis.
-This highlighted the relevance of careful debugging and a deep understanding of execution flows to ensure the accuracy and reliability of the final program, as we passed all the provided tests in the template and we accomplish additional tests.
+This project allowed the integration between the theoretical knowledge acquired in the course and its practical application.
+During the implementation of the compiler and interpreter, we learned the importance of meticulous error analysis.
+This highlighted the relevance of careful debugging and a deep understanding of execution flows to ensure the accuracy and reliability of the final program.